FOREX-Dollar struggles on soft data, sterling awaits election

 the previous month and firm hourly earnings.

-in a familiar trading range during the past few weeks of between
+comfortably in its trading range between 118 and 121 in the past